satoridev-web/events-calendar-plugin/README.md

 ## 📌 Development Notes

 - All plugin logic is namespaced under `Satori_EC\` to avoid global conflicts.
-- File naming is consistently prefixed with `ec-` for clarity and maintainability.
+- File naming is consistently prefixed with `satori-` for clarity and maintainability.
-- SCSS is modular and compiled into `ec-style.css` with versioned cache busting.
+- SCSS is modular and compiled into `satori-style.css` with versioned cache busting.
 - Addon files should follow the same naming and folder structure conventions.
 - Future support planned for internationalization and admin settings.